 In a case like that, it makes the most sense to just include the tax in the final price for the client and make a note that the tax is included.

 It’s important to keep your costs low when running a business, no matter how big or small your business is, but cheaping out and not using accounting software is something I would strongly warn against.

 Why?
 Because you’re running a business!
 The most important thing you can do to ensure your business thrives is to manage your money right.
 If you’re not keeping all of your business income, expenses, and sales tax organized, you can find yourself in a real mess real quick.

 If it helps, accounting software for your business is a business expense.
 Not only that, Quickbooks Self-Employed is really affordable when matched up with its competitors.
 Normally it’s $9.99/month, but right now it’s only $4.99/month.
 That’s less than $60 per year.

 If you want to make sure it’s a good fit for you, make sure to do a free 30-day trial.

 Watch my Full Quickbooks Self-Employed Review & Tutorial

 Got a business or accounting question?
-Or do have you used Quickbooks Self-Employed beofre?
+Or have you used Quickbooks Self-Employed before?
 Share in the comments!